mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

 ## Prerequisites
 There are two ways to use the MongoDB SQL Interface: In Atlas (The Cloud) or Self-Managed (On-Premises).
-1. To use the MongoDB SQL Interface connector in Atlas, you must have an [Atlas federated database](https://www.mongodb.com/docs/atlas/data-federation/) setup.
+1. To use the MongoDB SQL Interface in Atlas, you must have an [Atlas federated database](https://www.mongodb.com/docs/atlas/data-federation/) setup.
    - Here is the [MongoDB documentation to set up Power BI in Atlas](https://www.mongodb.com/docs/atlas/data-federation/query/connect-with-sql-composable/?deployment-type=atlas&sql-driver=power-bi)
 2. To use it Self-Managed, you must first create schemas with the [mongodb-schema-manager.exe](https://www.mongodb.com/try/download/sql-schema-builder).
    - Here is the [MongoDB documentation to set up Power BI on a Self-Managed cluster](https://www.mongodb.com/docs/atlas/data-federation/query/connect-with-sql-composable/?deployment-type=self&sql-driver=power-bi&os=windows).